k-int/folio-grails-module-demo/README.md

     grails prod war

 Will make a ./build/libs/folio-demo-module-0.1.war and build/libs/folio-demo-module-0.1.war.original for you.
 The .war is an executable jar file that is intended to be deployed as a microservice.
 The .war can actually be made into an init-script using embeddedLaunchScript, tho thats not idiomatically compatible with FOLIO.
+The .original is a traditional
+.war file intended to be deployed in a container.
+For our purposes here, we want the .war variant.

 ### Test the war In different environments